northeastern-rc/rc-public-documentation/docs/source/faq.md

 :::

 ## Development
-:::{dropdown} How do I develop and test software?
+::::{dropdown} How do I develop and test software?
 Use compute nodes for software development and testing.
 Connect to the cluster and use the following command to start a developmental session:

 :::{code} bash